-Upstream Supply Chain ● Risk: A temporary suspension of the suppliers' business activities due to the occurrence of severe natural disasters such as large-scale floods, sudden heavy downpours, and lightning strikes, which affects the procurement of materials.
-O Response: Conduct surveys of the business continuity capabilities of suppliers and implement measures to procure materials from multiple sources.
-Risk: Losing business opportunities due to the inability to obtain environmental labelling, which is a green procurement requirement of customers.
-Downstream Supply Chain O Response: Conduct trend surveys and risk assessments of the environmental labelling scheme.
+Upstream Supply Chain Risk: A temporary suspension of the suppliers' business activities due to the occurrence of severe natural disasters such as large-scale floods, sudden heavy downpours, and lightning strikes, which affects the procurement of materials.
+Response: Conduct surveys of the business continuity capabilities of suppliers and procure materials from multiple sources, as well as implement other measures.
+Downstream Supply Chain Risk: Losing business opportunities due to the inability to obtain environmental labelling, which is a green procurement requirement of customers.
+Response: Conduct trend surveys and risk assessments of the environmental labelling scheme.
 Develop and provide top-level energy-efficient products through steady implementation of Science Based Targets and our Environmental Action Plan.